yg211/bert_nli/README.md

 # BERT-based NLI model

-This project includes a natural language inference (NLI) model, developed by fine-tuning BERT-base on the SNLI and MultiNLI datasets.
+This project includes a natural language inference (NLI) model, developed by fine-tuning Transformers on the SNLI and MultiNLI datasets.

-The pre-trained model is provided, as well as an easy-to-use interface for using the trained model.
+**Highlighted Features**

+* Models based on BERT-(base, large) and ALBERT-(base,large)
+* *Low memory requirements*: Using mixed-precision (apex) and checkpointing to reduce the GPU memory consumption; training the bert/albert-large model consumes less than 6GB GPU memory.
+* *Easy inerface*: A straightforward interface is provided to use the trained models
-Code for training and testing the model is also provided.
+* *All source code*: All source code for training the model are provided

 Contact person: Yang Gao, yang.gao@rhul.ac.uk

 https://sites.google.com/site/yanggaoalex/home

-Don't hesitate to send me an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions
+Don't hesitate to send me an e-mail or report an issue, if something is broken or if you have further questions.

 ## Prerequisties
-* Python3
+* Python3.7
 * Install all packages in requirement.txt.
 ```shell script
 pip3 install -r requirements.txt